phpx-foundation/website/README.md

 - Connecting to a Bluesky account to post meetups (partially)

 ## Contributing to PHP×

-You're welcome
-to [PR changes](https://github.com/phpx-foundation/website), but it's best to talk it through with group organizers first.
+You're welcome to [PR changes](https://github.com/phpx-foundation/website), but it's best to talk it through with group organizers first.

 You can find us on [Discord](https://discord.gg/wMy6Eeuwbu)!

-### Running phpx.world and phpxcity.com locally
+### Running PHP× locally

 Clone the repository into a folder named `phpx`:

 ```bash
 git clone git@github.com:phpx-foundation/website.git phpx
 ```

 Initialize the application:

 ```bash
 cd phpx